bigbluebutton/bigbluebutton.github.io/_posts/2.5/2022-02-10-release-tests.md

 - Right Arrow ------> Next slide (Presenter)
 - Left Arrow ------> Previous slide (Presenter)

-### Log out
+### Leave meeting

+1. Join meeting.

-1. Click on Options Menu in top right (three dots)
+2. Click "Options" button in top-right corner (three dots icon).

-2. Select log out.
+3. Select "Leave meeting".

-- User who selects log out is only user who is disconnected from the meeting and a feedback should prompt to the user
+4. You should be disconnected from the meeting and a feedback should prompt should be displayed.

-#### (For Moderator) : End meeting on log out
+#### End meeting

+1. Join meeting as moderator.

-1. Click on Options Menu in top right (three dots)
+2. Click "Options" button in top-right corner (three dots icon).

-2. Select end meeting and choose yes.
+3. Select "End meeting" and choose "Yes".

-   - All users kicked from meeting, meeting feedback form appears and meeting ends
+4. All users should be kicked from meeting, meeting feedback form should appear and meeting should end.

 ## Guest Management